 Description

-Hearty one pot chicken and rice soup full of nourishing veggies, white rice, and juicy chicken breast.
-With plenty of garlic, parsley, fresh lemon, and a pinch of turmeric, this really is chicken soup for the soul.
+Healthy chicken and rice soup full of veggies, rice, and juicy chicken breast.
+With plenty of fresh garlic, parsley, zippy lemon, healing ginger and turmeric, this broth-based soup really is chicken soup for the soul.
 Did I mention it's easy?
-Slurp liberally for healing vibes!
+On the table in 45 minutes.

 Ingredients